ArijSaaleh/linux-system-resource-monitor/Instruction.md

     Python for scripting and system information retrieval.
     Linux system commands like ps, df, free, ifconfig for collecting resource data.
-    GUI library such as Tkinter or PyQt for creating the graphical interface.
+    GUI library such as PyQt for creating the graphical interface.
     Threading or asynchronous programming for updating data at intervals.

 4. Enhancements: